Body-led clarity for sensitive professionals.

 Embodied Clarity Guide & Writer

-Look, I know your work matters to you, even if the way you talk about it no longer feels right.
-Part of the problem is that our culture trains us to live almost entirely in our heads.
+I know your work matters to you, even if the way you talk about it no longer feels right.
+Part of the problem is that our culture trains us to live almost entirely in our heads—taking in information, but not always knowing how to process or integrate it.

 First you’ve got to attend the classes, then get the clinical hours, pass the exams, build your practice, collect the letters after your name — and then learn to keep who you really are out of sight.